Thomas F. Lynch III

 Lynch III, Thomas F.

-Dr. Thomas F. Lynch III is a Distinguished Research Fellow at the Center for Strategy and Military Power (CSMP) at the Institute of National Strategic Studies (INSS) of the National Defense University (NDU) in Washington, D.C.
-Dr. Lynch researches, writes, lectures, teaches, and provides in-person expertise during the development and high-level execution of Joint warfighting exercises and simulations.
-His work for senior Department of Defense, Joint Staff and Combatant Command leaders focuses on the topics of Great Power Competition (GPC) & geopolitics, India’s strategic rise, Afghanistan-Pakistan & wider South Asia, the Gulf Arab States, and the past & future trajectory of radical Islam.
+Dr. Thomas F. Lynch III is a Distinguished Fellow at the Institute of National Strategic Studies (INSS), National Defense University.
+Dr. Lynch researches, writes, lectures, teaches, and provides in-person expertise during the development and execution of high-level Joint warfighting exercises and simulations.
+His work for senior Department of Defense, Joint Staff and Combatant Command leaders focuses on the topics of Great Power Competition (GPC) & Geopolitics, India’s strategic rise and Indo-Pacific security, Afghanistan-Pakistan & wider South Asia, the Gulf Arab States, and the past & future trajectory of radical Islam.
 His primary ongoing research is focused on GPC and on India’s strategic rise and implications for Indo-Pacific security and stability.
-Dr. Lynch has published four books including as editor of the forthcoming Strategic Assessment 2025: Great Power Competition at Mid-Decade (NDU Press, 2025).
-He also has published over twenty book chapters and more than forty feature monographs and journal articles.
+Dr. Lynch has published four books including as editor of Strategic Assessment 2025: Great Power Competition at Mid-Decade (NDU Press, 2025).
+He also has published over 20 book chapters and more than 40 feature monographs and journal articles.

-Dr. Lynch provides expert commentary on an array of public-facing media including as a feature analyst on national and international podcasts, webinars, videos, and television & radio appearances.
+Dr. Lynch provides expert commentary on an array of public-facing media including as a feature analyst on national and international podcasts, webinars, videos, and television and radio appearances.
 He is a member of the U.S. Council on Foreign Relations (CFR) and an adjunct professor in the Security Studies Program in the School of Foreign Service at Georgetown University.
-He holds a B.S. from the U.S. Military Academy at West Point, a Master’s in Public Administration (MPA) and a Masters (M.A.) & Ph.D. in International Relations from the Woodrow Wilson School at Princeton University.
+He holds a B.S. from the U.S. Military Academy at West Point, a Master’s in Public Administration (M.P.A.) and a Master's (M.A.), and Ph.D. in International Relations from the Woodrow Wilson School at Princeton University.

 • EXERCISE ELITE CONSTELLATION 2025 — THE ROAD TO WAR (2025)